Buzz!: The Mega Quiz: Winner Stays On

-In this round a question is asked and two pictures are also shown, once all the players have answered those who answered the question incorrectly are eliminated and the others are given points, this repeats until the questions have been asked four times or one or fewer players remain.
+In this round a question is asked and two pictures are shown.
+Once all the players have answered, those who answered the question incorrectly are eliminated and the others are given points.
+This repeats until the questions have been asked four times or one or fewer players remain.

 Fastest Finger

 Exactly the same as the namesake round in other Buzz! games.
 Players are given a question and the fastest player who gets it right, gets the most points.
-Second, third, and fourth places get fewer points, no points can be lost in this round.
+Second, third, and fourth places get fewer points.
+No points can be lost in this round.
+The second half of the round focusses entirely on music questions.

 Pie Fight

-An improvement from Hitman in Buzz!: The Big Quiz.
+Similar to Hitman in Buzz!: The Big Quiz.
 Answering a question correctly first gives the player a chance to throw a pie at a fellow contestant.
-In addition, players can take two hits before they're out instead of three.
+Players can take two hits before they're out, the last one standing wins 1000 points.

 Mystery Challenge

 Halfway through the game a mystery challenge comes on.
 It is a random selection from several games.
-These include horse racing, where players simply choose one of the four horses to win a race, the result of which is random; duck shoot, where 4 rows of ducks are to be "shot" using the 4 coloured buttons on the controller; and "find the lady", like the famous street-corner scammers' game, 3 cards are dealt then quickly shuffled, players have to keep track of the Queen card.
-Another game is "Fact or Fiction", where the host reads a statement and the players must choose if the statement is True or False.
+These include horse racing, where players simply choose one of the four horses to win a race, the result of which is random; duck shoot, where 4 rows of ducks are to be "shot" using the 4 coloured buttons on the controller; and "Find the Lady", where 3 cards are dealt then quickly shuffled and players have to keep track of the Queen card.
+Another game is "Fact or Fiction", where the host reads a statement and the players must choose if the statement is True (Fact) or False (Fiction).

 Globetrotter

-Is a similar round to Buzz!'s world of sport in Buzz!: The Sports Quiz, except players get to pick the location they want to go to if they answer the question correctly the fastest.
+Is a similar round to Buzz!'s world of sport in Buzz!: The Sports Quiz.
+The first player to answer the question correctly gets to pick the location they want to go to for the next question.

 Top Rank

 Players are asked a question and then asked to press down the buttons in the right sequence to get the question right.
-This round is similar to Who Wants to be A Millionaire's Fastest Finger round.
+This round is similar to Who Wants to be A Millionaire's Fastest Finger round, except there are no additional points for the first to answer correctly.

 Point Stealer

-In this round, answering the question correctly first gives the player a chance to steal points from an opponent of their choice.
+In this round, buzzing in and answering the question correctly first gives the player a chance to steal points from an opponent of their choice.

 Final Countdown

 Buzz takes all of the players' points and converts them into time.
 The higher the score, the more time a player will start this round with.
 Players then continue to answer questions until only one player remains.
 This player is then declared the winner.

 As soon as the question is read, the time column starts going low.
 Players are required to answer questions as quickly as possible.
 Whenever the player gets a question wrong, they lose a chunk of their time.
-But if the player answers a question correctly, they can stop their time until the next question.
-The fastest player to answer correctly also receives a bonus time.
+If the player answers a question correctly, they can stop their time until the next question.
+The fastest player to answer correctly also receives bonus time.
 Once the player's time column repletes completely, they're eliminated.